Measuring Social Biases in Grounded Vision and Language Embeddings: Methods

 To be concrete, for the trivial hypothetical dataset in \cref{tab:trivial-dataset}, this corresponds to $S(1,\{5,7\},\{10,12\}) - S(4,\{5,7\},\{10,12\})$, which compares the bias relative to \emph{man} and \emph{woman} against \emph{lawyer} or \emph{teacher} across all target images.
 If no bias is present, we would expect the effect size to be zero.
 Our hope would be that the presence of vision at training time would help alleviate biases even if at test time any images are possible.

-\subsection{Experiment 2: Can visual evidence that counters a stereotype alleviate biases?}
+\subsection{Experiment 2: Can grounded evidence that counters a stereotype alleviate biases?}

-An advantage of grounded over ungrounded embeddings is that we can show scenarios that clearly counter social stereotypes.
-For example, the model may think that men are more likely to have some professions, but are the embeddings different when visual input to the contrary is provided?
+An advantage of grounded embeddings is that we can readily show scenarios that clearly counter social stereotypes.
+For example, the model may have a strong prior that men are more likely to have some professions, but are the embeddings different when the visual input provided shows women in those professions?
 Similarly to \cref{eq:ungrounded-effect-size}, we compute the association between target concept and attributes, except that we include only images that correspond to the target concept's category: { }

 To be concrete, for the trivial hypothetical dataset in \cref{tab:trivial-dataset}, this corresponds to $S(1,\{5\},\{10\}) - S(4,\{7\},\{12\})$, which computes the bias of \emph{man} and \emph{woman} against \emph{lawyer} and \emph{teacher} relative to only images that actually depict lawyers and teachers who are men when comparing to target \emph{man} and lawyers and teachers who are women when comparing to target \emph{woman}.
 If no bias was present, we would expect the effect size to be zero.
-Our hope would be that even if biases exist, clear visual evidence to the contrary would overcome them.
+Our hope would be that even if biases exist, clear grounded evidence to the contrary would overcome them.

-\subsection{Experiment 3: To what degree do biases come from language vs. vision in joint embeddings?}
+\subsection{Experiment 3: To what degree are biases encoded in grounded word embeddings from language or vision?}